MarkStringerComedy/MarkStringerComedy.github.io/index.md

 [Comedy Calendar](calendar.md)

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Thursday 11th April

+### Gig No. 24 - Up the Creek, the Blackout, Greenwich

+Nearly half-way to 50 gigs!
+Well, this was a disaster in one sense.
+I didn't last much more than the two minutes.
+But in another sense it's no big deal getting kicked off stage and I could walk straight out the door and go home.

+But it also makes you absolutely clear that you need better material!
+What it's made me want to do is to want to sit down with my material (or maybe stand up with it) and go over it and see how I can get the "gag count" up.

+The other thing to remember with this is that it's a marathon - not a sprint.

+### Wednesday 10th April

+### Gig No. 23 Strange Brew Comedy - Deptford
+I've got a recording of this that I'll put up soon.
+It was OK.
+I didn't get a huge number of laughs.
+One thing that I noticed when I listened to the recording was that there were quite a lot of opportunities for interactions with the audience that I missed.

+### Monday 8th April

+### Gig No. 22 - King and Queen, Fitzrovia, Rising Stars

+Meh performance last night.
+I didn't really remember the jokes didn't really feel the need to record it.
+It felt like warming up again after having a rest for a few weeks.
+I started to put together the idea of "Jesus as a stand-up comed ian."
+But I haven't quite managed to get it there yet.
+There was a lot of Jesus stuff last night.
+But I suppose that it is nearly Easter.

+My last gig was actually 22ndy March - so a *long* time ago.

+### Joke No. 56 - Curly wurly

+Do you know what really straightens my curly wurly?

 ### Joke No. 55 - Eye contact and self-help bit

 So I'm just going to take a moment to make eye contact with some of the audience.
 I'm reading a self-help book at the moment about the importance of eye contact.
 Ever wonder about that phrase "self-help."
 If you could help yourself.
 Well, then you wouldn't need help.
 It's even worse if it's a diet book.
 I need to lose weight.
 Helping myself is what got me into this situation.